dprgarner/cv/src/cv.md

 ### January 2023 - December 2023: Zoa, London, UK (Contract role with YLD)

-I worked with the energy tech start-up Zoa as it broke away from Bulb and formed an independent company which creates white-label apps and tools for energy suppliers.
+I worked with the energy tech start-up Zoa as it broke away from Bulb to form an independent company creating white-label apps and tools for energy suppliers.
 As the company was building their platform from scratch, I participated in several key architectural design discussions and decisions, primarily relating to their monorepo for creating web apps, native apps, and backend-for-frontend services.

 I implemented the core code of an EV-charging web and native app, designed a platform-agnostic approach for client-side navigation, and helped create an internal design system with an emphasis on accessibility, universality between web and native, and ease-of-integration for developers.